cloudera/hue/docs/user-guide/user-guide.md

 * A collapsible hamburger menu that offers links to the various apps and a quick way to import data
 * An extended quick browse on the left
 * The main app area, where the fun is ;)
 * A right Assistant panel for the current application.
-It’s now enabled for the editors, and in case of Hive for instance, it offers you a live help, a quick browse for the used tables in your query, and much more: if your Hue instance is connected to a SQL Optimizer service like Cloudera Navigator Optimizer, it can offer suggestions on your queries!
+It's now enabled for the editors, and in case of Hive for instance, it offers you a live help, a quick browse for the used tables in your query, and much more: if your Hue instance is connected to a SQL Optimizer service like Cloudera Navigator Optimizer, it can offer suggestions on your queries!
 * Various applications have been grouped into 4 main conceptual areas:

 Learn more on the [The Hue 4 user interface in detail](http://gethue.com/the-hue-4-user-interface-in-detail/).